Plantar Fasciitis Glenside

 Home Treatments

-The initial treatment for plantar fasciitis often involves rest, icing, and the use of anti-inflammatory medications.
+People with plantar fasciitis typically start with rest, icing, and anti-inflammatory medications.

 Physical Therapy